-The Development Committee Assist with generating financial support for SSP programs through exhibit, sponsorship and advertising sales by, developing fundraising ideas and serving as ambassadors to welcome, assist, and acknowledge donors, sponsors, exhibitors and advertisers.
+The Advancement Committee assists with generating financial support for SSP programs through exhibit, sponsorship and advertising sales by, developing fundraising ideas and serving as ambassadors to welcome, assist, and acknowledge donors, sponsors, exhibitors and advertisers.

 The Annual Meeting Program Committee selects the theme for the Annual Meeting and determines topics for keynote, plenary, and concurrent sessions as well as pre-meeting activities.
 Members recruit speakers, provide guidance on expectations, and work with staff and other SSP groups to plan the schedule and promote the meetings.

 The Audit committee provides oversight to the audit process and advises the Board of Directors about the audit and any findings.

 C3 Community Ambassadors

 Community Ambassadors help enrich and enhance the C3 Member Exchange for SSP members.
 They help facilitate discussions and share timely and interesting content to help members stay abreast of the latest industry developments.

 The Career Development Committee plans and manages professional development activities, including mentorship, professional profiles, and the student and early career Fellowship program.

 A subcommittee of the Career Development Committee, this group focuses on activities established to promote and engage student and early career professionals in the publishing and information industry.